R561 (South Africa)

-The R561 is a Regional Route in South Africa.
+The R561 is a Regional Route in Limpopo, South Africa that connects Marken with the Zanzibar border post with Botswana via Baltimore.

 Route

-Its northern origin is Zanzibar border post with Botswana in Limpopo province.
-It heads south, crossing the R572 at the village of Maasstroom.
-It crosses the N11 at a staggered crossing at the village of Baltimore and ends at an intersection with the R518 at Marken.
+Its northern origin is the Zanzibar border post with Botswana on the Limpopo River.
+It heads south for 22 kilometres to cross the R572 at a staggered junction in the village of Maasstroom.
+It continues southwards for 66 kilometres to cross the N11 at a staggered junction in the village of Baltimore.
+It continues southwards for 37 kilometres to end at an intersection with the R518 in Marken.